 - It is recommended that only locally appropriate native species be used for landscaping within the subject property.
 This would contribute to re-establishing native plants within the wider landscape and potentially have a positive impact for biodiversity (i.e., using native species for pollinators such as bees); - Where vegetation is not currently present within 30 m of the Perth Long Swamp a plan should be prepared to enhance this buffer.
-This should occur primarily at the north end of Phase 6. - To prevent the introduction and spread of invasive plant species into the site, equipment utilized during construction should be inspected and cleaned in accordance with the Clean Equipment Protocol for Industry (Appendix B); - As part of the proposed works, the following mitigation measures should be implemented to prevent harm to trees adjacent to the area of proposed development: - Protect trees and their roots (within the buffer limits) from damage, compaction, and compensation resulting from construction; - Do not place material or equipment on bare roots of the protected trees; - Do not attach any signs or notices to protected trees to prevent mechanical damage to the tree; - $\circ$ $\,$ Do not damage the root system, trunk or branches of any protected trees, and - Ensure that exhaust fumes from all equipment are not directed towards the canopy of the protected trees.
+This should occur primarily at the north end of the developable lands. - The proposed stormwater pond (Block 55) is to be vegetated to allow the habitat to be utilized by wildlife from adjacent communities.
+Details are to be confirmed at the detailed design phase of approvals. - To prevent the introduction and spread of invasive plant species into the site, equipment utilized during construction should be inspected and cleaned in accordance with the Clean Equipment Protocol for Industry (Appendix B); - As part of the proposed works, the following mitigation measures should be implemented to prevent harm to trees adjacent to the area of proposed development: - Protect trees and their roots (within the buffer limits) from damage, compaction, and compensation resulting from construction; - Do not place material or equipment on bare roots of the protected trees; - Do not attach any signs or notices to protected trees to prevent mechanical damage to the tree; - Do not damage the root system, trunk or branches of any protected trees, and - Ensure that exhaust fumes from all equipment are not directed towards the canopy of the protected trees.